nlicalzi/launch_school/open_book_shelf/linux_cmd_line/learning_the_shell.md

-## Notes on Part 1 (Learning the Shell) of "The Linux Command Line" by William Shotts
+## Notes on Chapters 1-10 (Learning the Shell) of "The Linux Command Line" by William Shotts

 ### Chapter 1 Outline: What is the Shell?